Kushalchg/Kushalchg/README.md

-- 👋 Hi, I’m kushal chapagain,Graduated IT Engineer
+- 👋 Hi, I’m kushal chapagain(Graduated IT Engineer)
--
 - 📫 Reach me: kushalchapagain74@gmail.com
--

 <!---
 Kushalchg/Kushalchg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.